Billing & Fee Explanations

 Failure to Pay

-If payment is delinquent when a semester ends, the student will be removed from the rolls of the University and will not receive credit for academic work.
+If payment is delinquent when a semester ends, the student will be removed from the university's rolls and will not receive credit for academic work.
 Students will not be readmitted to the University until all past-due balances, including late charges, are paid.
 If a student is removed from the rolls of the University or is withdrawn for failure to pay amounts owed to the University, a $50-$200 reinstatement fee will be assessed in addition to any other late fees or penalties already incurred.
 It must be paid before the student will be reinstated.
 Payments can be made online at the Howdy Portal.

 Returned Check Charge